tn3w/flask_Captchaify/README.md

 [^1]: The block lists of [FireHol](https://firehol.org/), [Ipdeny](https://www.ipdeny.com), [Emerging Threats](https://rules.emergingthreats.net), [MyIp.ms](https://myip.ms/) and a list of [Tor exit nodes](https://www.torproject.org/) are used.
 These lists, the last excluded, only offer protection against data centres or known attackers.
 [^2]: Text and, if the set strength is above 2, audio captchas can already be partially solved by robots, this is a solution for small websites or, e.g. dark web sites that cannot use third party solutions.
 However, it should still provide sufficient protection.
 [^3]: For a captcha to work, however, the user's IP and user agent must normally be stored.
 The website may also collect data such as language to translate the website.
 Cookies can also be used, this is decided by the server administrator.
+[^4]: Attention, the script may not see the correct IP when trying a request to localhost:8080, for testing you can use cloudflared tunnels for example.
-[^4]: Only if you have a large server that is supposed to protect a small server from DDoS attacks.
+[^5]: Only if you have a large server that is supposed to protect a small server from DDoS attacks.
-[^5]: Only if you do not use other services such as Google Analytics/Meta Pixel on your website.
+[^6]: Only if you do not use other services such as Google Analytics/Meta Pixel on your website.